INSTRUCTIONS TO AUTHORSAIMS AND SCOPE

 In a covering letter, the individual contribution of each co-author must be detailed.
 This letter must contain the statement: 'the results presented in this paper have not been published previously in whole or part, except in abstract form'.
 Should your manuscript be accepted for publication, you will be required to give signed consent for publication (see copyright section).

 On acceptance, the corresponding author will be advised of the approximate date of receipt of proofs.
 Proofs must be returned by the author within 48 hours of receipt.

 To accelerate publication, only one set of PDF proofs is sent to the corresponding author by email.
 This shows the layout of the paper as it will appear in the Journal.
-It is, therefore, essential that manuscripts are submitted in their final form.
+It is, therefore, essential that manuscripts are submitted in their final form, ready for the printer.
 Proof-reading must be limited to the correction of typographical errors.
 Any other changes involve time-consuming and expensive work and may not be permitted at this stage.
 If additions are necessary, these may be made at the end of the paper in a Note in Proof.
 Major changes may be subject to editorial approval.

 Authors are referred to the statement on uniform requirements for manuscripts submitted to biomedical journals prepared by an international committee of medical journal editors.
 (Br Med J 1982; 284: 1766-1770, Ann Intern Med 1982; 96: 766-771.)

 Protection of Human Subjects and Animals in Research

 When reporting experiments on animals, authors should indicate whether the institutional and national guide for the care and use of laboratory animals was followed.